ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 ## Why do vSphere license charges show up on the price estimation list when I already BYOL for it?
 Am I still being charged for it?

 Today, bare metal servers are provisioned with vSphere already installed and with vSphere licenses already included.
-If you selected BYOL for vSphere, a process is automatically initiated upon instance deployment to remove the included vSphere licenses, and then the license charges are credited to your SoftLayer account.
+If you selected BYOL for vSphere, a process is automatically initiated upon instance deployment to remove the included vSphere licenses, and then the license charges are credited to your Bluemix Infrastructure (SoftLayer) account.
 You do not have to do anything in this process.

 ## Can I still use the existing manual process for BYOL?